-- 5. Clarify the Confidential Negotiation Process: As described above in Section D, confidential negotiation meetings were held from May October 2016 between individual Program Administrators and non-financially interested stakeholders that intervene in EE Plan dockets, with the goal of reaching consensus agreement on EE Plans.
-The negotiation process included the development of stipulated agreements.
+- 5. Clarify the Confidential Negotiation Process: As described above in Section D, confidential negotiation meetings were held from May September 2016 between individual Program Administrators and non-financially interested stakeholders that intervene in EE Plan dockets, with the goal of reaching consensus agreement on EE Plans prior to the Section 8-103/8-104 filing deadline in fall 2016.
+The negotiation process included the development of stipulation agreements.
 SAG Facilitation participated in negotiation meetings at the request of participating stakeholders, to track open issues and next steps.
 The following changes are recommended for a future confidential negotiation process: - a.
-Establish defined due dates for templates and batch files, as described above in recommendation 2 (due dates should be staggered for Program Administrators, to ensure ease of review by stakeholders); - b.
+Establish common due dates for templates and batch files, as described above in recommendation 2; - b.
 Schedule two rounds of "Q&A" meetings with Program Administrators following preliminary EE Plan presentations to SAG to identify and resolve open issues; - c.
-Create a master stipulation template prior to negotiation meetings; - d.
-Establish different schedules for each Program Administrator's negotiation process; and - e.
+Create a master stipulation template prior to negotiation meetings; and - d.
 Schedule confidential group negotiations between non-financially interested stakeholders and Program Administrators, for joint program discussions and resolution of cross-cutting issues. - 6.
 Schedule an Earlier Report-Out to SAG: The final report-out SAG teleconference on the Planning Process was held on August 30, 2016, prior to the statutory September 1, 2016 electric EE Plan filing deadline with the Commission.
-Due to ongoing negotiations in August 2016, SAG Facilitation was unable to schedule this report-out on an earlier date.
-In the future, a final report-out to SAG should be anticipated at the beginning of the Planning Process to ensure process transparency to SAG participants.
-Clear expectations should be established early in planning for the final report-out, including who will present and key issues to be addressed. - 7.
+Due to ongoing negotiations in August 2016, SAG Facilitation was unable to schedule this report-out at an earlier date.
+In the future, a final report-out to SAG should be anticipated at the beginning of the Planning Process to ensure process transparency to SAG participants and the Commission.
+Clear expectations should be established early in planning for the final report-out, including who will present and key issues to be addressed.
+Recommendation 1 above will also impact a future report-out teleconference; reaching consensus agreement earlier in the process will provide additional time for Program Administrators to develop final report-out presentations to SAG. - 7.
 Establish a Process Guideline for Future EE Plans: Policy Manual Version 1.0, approved by the Commission in December 2015, included a policy for Program Administrators to participate in a cooperative process with SAG participants to develop the next three-year EE Plans.
 This policy represents the first structured SAG process to develop EE Plans in advance of filings with the Commission for approval.
-This policy should be updated in Policy Manual Version 2.0 discussions in 2017, taking into account lessons learned from the 2015/2016 Planning Process.
-The updated policy should include a high level process description, timing objectives, and participation, at a minimum.
-A "Planning Guideline" will be developed by SAG Facilitation in 2017, following approval of EE Plans by the Commission, to capture what worked in the Planning Process and describe recommended improvements.
+The "Draft applicable Plan dockets.